-Pre-admission clinic: If you are well enough and your surgeon recommends it, you will be asked to attend the pre-admission clinic to prepare for your surgery.
-This is done the week or even the day before your surgery.
-Once you have attended the clinic you need only be admitted to hospital on the day of your surgery.
+Pre-admission clinic: If you are well enough, you will be asked to attend the pre-admission clinic to prepare for your surgery.
+This is done in the week or even the day before your surgery.
+Once you have attended the clinic you need only be admitted to hospital the day of your surgery.

-There are a number of tests that need to be completed prior to your surgery, and these need to be organised by your GP and brought with you to the pre-admission clinic.
-These include a chest x-ray, and blood tests.
+There are some tests that need to be completed before your surgery.
+These need to be organised by your GP and brought with you to the pre-admission clinic.
+They include a chest x-ray, and blood tests.
 Please wait until we have talked to you before having these done.

 If you are having heart valve surgery, you need to see your dentist and have your teeth checked prior to surgery.
-Please bring your dental clearance form to the pre-admission clinic.
+Please bring your dental clearance form to the preadmission clinic.